 Description of how you have tested or evaluated the workability of any new technical or operational methods proposed in this document and how they compare to established arrangements.

 Testing and Evaluation of New Technical or Operational Methods Proposed:

-Review of relevant CCWG Stress Tests
+Review of relevant CCWG-Accountability Stress Tests

 Failure to Meet Operational Expectations

 1. Change authority for the Root Zone ceases to function, in part or in whole.